Azure/iotedge-lorawan-starterkit/Tests/E2E/README.md

 ## Creating Test Class

-Integration tests cannot be parallelized because they all share dependency to Arduino device.
+E2E tests cannot be parallelized because they all share dependency to Arduino device.
 Those classes also rely on Udp and IoT Event Hub listeners that should be created once per test execution, not per test.

 Therefore, when creating a new test class follow the guidelines: